tadeuqc/junit-extensions/docs/randomBeans.md

 RandomBeansExtension
 ======

-> With thanks to the author of [Random Beans](https://github.com/benas/random-beans).
+> With thanks to the authors of [Easy Random](https://github.com/j-easy/easy-random) and [Easy Random (JDK 17+)](https://github.com/dvgaba/easy-random).

 Sometimes you don't care about the specific value of a class-under-test (or a class involved in a test) you just need it to be populated with _something_.
-The `RandomBeansExtension` wraps the [Random Beans](https://github.com/benas/random-beans) fake data generator in a JUnit Jupiter extension allowing you to inject 'fake' instances of classes, primitives, collections into your test cases.
+The `RandomBeansExtension` wraps the [Easy Random](https://github.com/j-easy/easy-random) fake data generator (JDK 17+ fork: [dvgaba/easy-random](https://github.com/dvgaba/easy-random)) in a JUnit Jupiter extension, allowing you to inject 'fake' instances of classes, primitives, and collections into your test cases.
 The extension supports injection of test class fields and test method parameters.

 #### Usage